Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Method

+The final objective is the cross-entropy loss $\mathcal{L}_{ce}(\cdot)$.
+We use $\mE$ as fixed parameters to project linearly from the embedding to the vocabulary.
+This loss term forces the model to learn accurate embedding representations such that they map to the original subwords from the vocabulary $\mathcal{V}$:

-\paragraph{Char2subword module} We model the char2subword module $f_\theta$ using the Transformer architecture \citep{vaswani2017attention}.
+\paragraph{Char2subword module} We model $f_\theta$ using the transformer architecture \citep{vaswani2017attention}.
 The module processes a sample as a sequence of characters $\vc_i = (c_{i1}, c_{i2}, \dots, c_{iM})$ of a subword $s_i$ of length $M$.\footnote{ To distinguish between words and subwords, we prepend `\#\#' to the sequence $\vc_i$ in the case of full words. } We represent the sequence $\vc_i$ as the sum between the character embeddings and sinusoidal positional encodings.
 We pass the resulting sequence of character vectors $\mX_0$ to a stack of $l$ attention layers, each with $k$ attention heads.
-The $j$-th attention layer receives the input $\mX_j$ and it outputs $\mX_{j+1}$ by applying two subsequent components: multi-head attention and feed-forward layers.
-The multi-head attention is defined as follows:

-The feed-forward component linearly projects $\mX'_j$ using $\mW_{j1} \in \sR^{d'\times4d'}$ followed by a GELU activation function \citep{hendrycks-and-gimple-2016-gelu}.
-The projection is passed to another linear transformation such that the result $\mX'_j$ is mapped back to $\sR^{d'}$:

-Each component normalizes its input $\bar{\mX}_j = \mathrm{LayerNorm}(\mX_j)$ using layer normalization \citep{ba2016layer}.
-We add the normalized input to the output of the component as in a residual connection \citep{he-etal-2016-residual}:

-Following \cite{vaswani2017attention}, we preserve the dimension $d'$ of the character embedding throughout the attention layers.
-On top of the $l$ attention layers, we add a linear layer $\mW_e \in \sR^{d' \times d}$ followed by max-pooling and a layer normalization for the final output $\hat{\ve}_i$:
+On top of the $l$ attention layers, we add a linear layer $\mW_e \in \sR^{d' \times d}$ followed by max-pooling and a layer normalization for the final output $\hat{\ve}_i$ (see full definition in Appendix \ref{app:char2subword_definition}).

 \paragraph{Character-level robustness} The flexibility of the char2subword module makes it easier to teach the model text invariance because the inputs are now processed at the character-level.
 We augment the subword vocabulary $\mathcal{V}$ by introducing natural single-character misspellings during training.
 We apply one operation at a time and only to subwords that exceed four characters to reduce the chance of ambiguity between valid subwords.
-The operations are described in Table \ref{ch9:tab:noise_operations} and the high-level view of the simulation appears in Figure \ref{ch9:fig:char2subword}.\footnote{ For the \texttt{mistype} operation, we use over 100 keyboard layouts to cope with the languages in mBERT. }
+The operations are described in Table \ref{ch9:tab:noise_operations} and the high-level view of the approximation appears in Figure \ref{ch9:fig:char2subword}.\footnote{ For the \texttt{mistype} operation, we use over 100 keyboard layouts to cope with the languages in mBERT. }